The Ritual (Testament album)

-The Ritual is the fifth studio album by American thrash metal band Testament, released in 1992 via Atlantic Records.
-This was the last studio album to feature drummer Louie Clemente and guitarist Alex Skolnick, until the latter rejoined the band in 2005, and it was also their first album to be released and distributed only by Atlantic, whereas Testament's previous four albums were co-released by Megaforce Records.
+The Ritual is the fifth studio album by American thrash metal band Testament, released on May 12, 1992, by Atlantic Records.
+It was their last studio album to feature drummer Louie Clemente and guitarist Alex Skolnick, until the latter rejoined the band in 2005.
+It was also their first album to be released and distributed only by Atlantic, whereas Testament's previous four albums were co-released by Megaforce Records.
+Produced by Tony Platt, the album marked a major stylistic shift for the band, moving towards a heavy metal sound.

 Background

-The Ritual was recorded throughout 1991 and early 1992 at One on One Recording in Los Angeles under producer Tony Platt, with six to seven months spent writing, followed by six weeks of recording.
-Given their time off from touring, after having completed the tour for Souls of Black as early as the spring of 1991, this was Testament's first studio album not to be released a year after their previous one, as guitarist Eric Peterson noted, "By the end of the [Souls of Black] tour, we were exhausted.
+The Ritual was recorded throughout 1991 and early 1992 at One on One Recording in Los Angeles under producer Tony Platt, with six to seven months spent writing, followed by six weeks of recording; it was the longest time Testament had taken to make an album by this point, compared to most of their previous albums taking less than a month or two to be recorded.
+Given their time off from touring, after having completed the promotional tour for Souls of Black as early as the spring of 1991, this was Testament's first studio album not to be released a year after their previous one, as guitarist Eric Peterson noted, "By the end of the [Souls of Black] tour, we were exhausted.
 We had been doing so much touring and we needed to write a new record.
 So we went back home and started working on The Ritual."
 In a 1992 interview with the Deseret News, drummer Louie Clemente noted that, with Platt's involvement in the production, the band had more time to work on the album compared to their limited previous experience in recording studios: "We took the longest time to produce The Ritual.
 It was a much-needed change.
 It got to a time when we were pumping out a record every year", and added that the band "needed to slow down" and "needed to chill", following the hurried production of Souls of Black.